JeffMurray/src/ezjson/README.md

 Where it needs a little help, I think, is a more freestyle way to get at the data.

-In javascript accessig some known variiable nested deep in wrapper objects is trivial:
+In javascript accessig some known variable nested deep in wrapper objects is trivial:

 var key = lib3.apps.darwin.config.access.key;